 Morning tea, lunch and afternoon tea

-Conference satchel and electronic resources from sessions
+Conference satchel and electronic resources from selected day sessions (one-day registration option) or both days (full registration option)

-Entry to the Welcome Function on Thursday evening (15 September 2016)
+Entry to the Welcome Function on Thursday evening (11 September 2014)